Presidency of Bill Clinton: Mexico

 In January 1995, Clinton's economic advisers informed him that the Mexican government would default on its loans unless the U.S. offered a $25 billion loan package.
 Though Clinton and Speaker of the House Gingrich both believed that preventing the Mexican economy from collapsing was important to U.S. interests, Congress refused to authorize an aid package.
 The Clinton administration also helped limit the effects of the 1997 Asian financial crisis by keeping U.S. markets open.

+Land mine ban

+Clinton's tenure included a widespread international push against the use of land mines due to their long-term risks to civilians, including the ratification of the Ottawa Treaty by countries around the world.
+Clinton agreed in 1996 to prescribe some limits on how the U.S. military would use mines, though he refused to make the U.S. a signatory to the treaty.
+In 1998, he stated that the U.S. would become a party to the treaty by 2006.
+As of May 2026, the U.S. has still not ratified the treaty.